floatSDSDS/floatsdsds.github.io/index.md

 I hate pirated software, instead, I seek for light weight free tools.
 If you are looking for an alternative, feel free to info me anytime.

-I'm doing some translate work about R, from Englisht to Chinese, as I was searching tools in the pages.
+I'm doing some translate work about R, from Englisht to Chinese, as I was searching in the pages.
 I would be gald if someone would point out my errors or even join in the translation.

 **I am responsible for everything I wrote and I love everything I create.**